 - Denim jeans, denim shorts, cut-off shorts, gym shorts, rugger pants, track pants and tear away gear.

-Violations of the Code of Conduct on the Golf Course
+Violations of the Code of Conduct (disqualification)

 - Any unsportsmanlike conduct, including vulgar or abusive language, club throwing, disrespect of officials, volunteers, spectators or fellow competitors, or abuse of the golf course property.